Lamborghini Urus

-The Lamborghini Urus is a high performance luxury SUV manufactured by Italian automobile manufacturer Lamborghini.
+The Lamborghini Urus is a high performance luxury SUV manufactured by the Italian automobile manufacturer Lamborghini.
 It was introduced in December 2017 as a 2018 model year production vehicle.
-The Urus is the first Lamborghini SUV and five-door vehicle in the modern era (under the ownership of Volkswagen Group), and the second SUV in the brand's history after the LM002, which was produced between 1986 and 1993.
+The Urus is the first Lamborghini SUV and five-door vehicle under Volkswagen's ownership, and the second SUV in its history after the LM002, produced between 1986 and 1993.

-Built on the Volkswagen Group MLB Evo platform, the Urus shares many components with other Volkswagen Group luxury SUVs, such as the Audi Q7, Bentley Bentayga, Porsche Cayenne, and Volkswagen Touareg.
+Built on the Volkswagen Group MLB Evo platform, the Urus shares many components with other Volkswagen luxury SUVs, such as the Audi Q7, Bentley Bentayga, Porsche Cayenne, and Volkswagen Touareg.
 With a top speed of 312 kph, the Urus SE is the fastest production SUV in the world.

 The model's nameplate derives from urus, the ancestor of modern domestic cattle, also known as the aurochs.
-The Latin word urus was used for 'wild ox' from the Gallic Wars on.
+The Latin word urus was used for 'wild ox' from the Gallic Wars onwards.

 Overview

 2012 concept

 The Lamborghini Urus concept was unveiled at the 2012 Beijing Auto Show on 23 April 2012.
 Later, the SUV was also shown at Pebble Beach in 2012.
 Powered by a 5.2-litre V10 engine shared with the Gallardo, the engine generated a theoretical maximum power output of 600 PS and was accompanied with an all-wheel-drive system.
 The sharp-lined exterior design of the SUV takes heavy influence from the company's V12 flagship, the Aventador.

 Previously, Lamborghini had trademarked the name "Urus" before the introduction of the Lamborghini Estoque at the 2008 Paris Motor Show, and automotive news blogs Jalopnik and Autoblog believed that the name would be applied to what was eventually found to be the Estoque.